dnolan1993/machinery_world_/README.md

 <ul>
     <li>
-        I got friends and family to visit the site on their own devices and give me feedback on the functionality of the page and the result was they could navigate the site easily on their individual devices and the all links worked.
+        I got friends and family to visit the site on their own devices and give me feedback on the functionality of the page and the result was they could navigate the site easily on their devices and all links worked.
     </li>
     <li>
         I manually tested all links to ensure that they bring the user to the intended page and/or section of the page.